Large mass rigidity for a liquid drop model in 2D with kernels of finite moments

-In addition, when $\eps$ vanishes, the quadratic terms from the Taylor expansion of $\Per_{G_\eps}(E_t)-\Per_{G_\eps}(B_1)$ compensate exactly those of $P(B_1)-P(E_t)$, so that the constant $\gamma$ must be smaller than $1$, and the expansion needs to be pushed to the third order to be able to conclude.
+This is an improvement of the original lower bound of Fuglede \autocite[Theorem~1.2]{Fug1989}.
+It can be found in \autocite[Proof of Theorem~3.1]{Fus2015}.\\ We establish a similar Taylor expansion for the nonlocal perimeter $\Per_{G_\eps}$.
 Let us point out that similarly to fractional perimeters, fractional Sobolev-type seminorms associated with the kernel $G_\eps$ (and its derivatives) naturally appear in the expansion.
-However, those converge to the $H^1$ seminorm as $\eps$ vanishes, which is the quantity we need to compare them to (when expanding the local perimeter): that is why we chose to control $\Per_{G_\eps}(E_t)-\Per_{G_\eps}(B_1)$ directly in terms of the $H^1$ seminorm of $u$ on $\bbS^{n-1}$.
+However, these converge to the $H^1$ seminorm as $\eps$ vanishes, so we choose here to control $\Per_{G_\eps}(E_t)-\Per_{G_\eps}(B_1)$ directly in terms of the $H^1$ seminorm of $u$ on $\bbS^{n-1}.$